bbc/peaks.js/README.md

 ### `instance.on(event, callback)`

-Registers callback function to handle events emitted by a Peaks instance.
+Registers a callback function to handle events emitted by a Peaks instance.

 ```js
 function dblClickHandler(time) {